Wind Farms and Citizen Science

 • Roll out of an expanded Raspberry Shake & Boom (RS&B) device network across Oberon LGA, but with particular emphasis on the areas in and adjacent to the proposed wind farm developments, to monitor baseline and (if the proposals proceed) operational infrasound.
 The RS&B devices are sensitive enough to detect blasting, rock excavation and even heavy truck movements nearby, which may also be useful during construction phases.

-We welcome other ideas!
+All this is a work-in-progress, and we welcome other ideas!
 Please register your expression of interest if you would like to be involved in any of these potential projects.